 4) At least initially, a rise in τ_w is necessitated by the lower capital income taxation if an unchanged \tilde{b} is to be maintained, cf. (13.64).
-Everything else equal, this also affects h{t_1} negatively and gives rise to a further negative effect on current consumption through what we may call the government budget effect.26 To sum up, the total effect on current individual consumption of a permanent decrease in the capital income tax rate and a concomitant rise in the tax on labor income and transfers consists of the following components: substitution effect + pure income effect + wealth effect + effect through the change in the government budget = total effect.

-From the consumption function $c{vt} = (\rho + m)(a{vt} + h_t)$, cf. (13.53), we see that the substitution and income effects exactly cancel each other out (due to the logarithmic specification of the utility function).
+Everything else equal, this also affects h{t_1} negatively and gives rise to a further negative effect on current consumption through what we may call the government budget effect.27 To sum up, the total effect on current individual consumption of a permanent decrease in the capital income tax rate and a concomitant rise in the tax on labor income and transfers consists of the following components: ''' substitution effect + pure income effect + wealth effect + effect through the change in the government budget = total effect. ''' From the consumption function $c{vt} = (\rho + m)(a{vt} + h_t)$, cf. (13.53), we see that the substitution and income effects exactly cancel each other out (due to the logarithmic specification of the utility function).
 This implies that the negative general equilibrium effect on current consumption, visible in the phase diagram, reflects the influence of the two remaining effects.
 The conclusion is that whereas a tax on an inelastic factor (in this model labor) obviously does not affect its supply, a tax on capital or on capital income affects saving and thereby capital in the future.
 Yet such a tax may have intended effects on income distribution.
 The public finance literature studies, among other things, under what conditions such effects could be obtained by other means (see, e.g., Myles 1995).
 13.5 Public debt policy Main text for this section not yet available.
 See instead Elmendorf and Mankiw, Section 5 (Course Material).
-26The proviso "everything else equal" both here and under 3) is due to the fact that at the aggregate level counteracting feedbacks in the form of higher future real wages and lower interest rates arise during the general equilibrium adjustment. [©] Groth, Lecture notes in macroeconomics, (mimeo) 2015.

 13.6 Credibility problems due to time inconsistency (incomplete) When outcomes depend on expectations in the private sector, government policy may face a time-inconsistency problem.
+27The proviso "everything else equal" both here and under 3) is due to the fact that at the aggregate level counteracting feedbacks in the form of higher future real wages and lower interest rates arise during the general equilibrium adjustment. (c) Groth, Lecture notes in macroeconomics, (mimeo) 2016.

 As an example consider the question: What is the stance taken by a government on negotiating with terrorists over the release of hostages?
 The official line, of course, is that the government will never negotiate.
-But 13.7 Literature notes (incomplete) For very readable surveys about how important - empirically - the departures from Ricardian equivalence are, see for example "Symposium on the Budget Deficit" in Journal of Economic Perspectives, vol. 3, 1989, Himarios (1995), and Elmendorf and Mankiw (1999).
+But 13.7 Literature notes (incomplete) Section 13.2 essentially builds on Blanchard and Fischer (1989).

+For very readable surveys about how important - empirically - the departures from Ricardian equivalence are, see for example "Symposium on the Budget Deficit" in Journal of Economic Perspectives, vol. 3, 1989, Himarios (1995), and Elmendorf and Mankiw (1999).
 In their analysis of 26 high public debt episodes in advanced economies 1800-2011 Reinhardt et al. (2012) find higher interest rate for 15 of the episodes.
 They find low economic growth in 23 of the episodes.
 13.8 Appendix A. A growth formula useful for debt arithmetic Not yet available.